 In simple words, it is the money left over after paying off all expenses including cost of goods sold, selling and administrative expenses, operating and non-operating expenses, depreciation, interest payments, preference dividend (if any) and taxes.
 Net income is reported on the income statement (profit and loss account) and forms a key indicator of a company’s performance.
 Financial analysts find out net profit margin for their analysis and comparison purposes.

 Net profit or earnings are different from Earnings before Interest and Tax (EBIT; aka Operating Income / Operating Profit) and Earnings before Interest Tax Depreciation and Amortisation (EBIDTA).
 Let us look at an example of the income statement to get a clear understanding of the various elements of an income statement.
 Before the example, let us briefly understand what an income statement or profit and loss account are?

 What is an Income Statement?

 An income statement is the summary of a company’s financial performance over a specific period of time.
-It is one of the three important financial statements used to analyze a company’s performance.
+It is one of the three important financial statements which we use to analyze a company’s performance.
 The other two are the balance sheet and the cash flow statements.
-An income statement is also called a profit and loss statement, statement of income or statement of operations.
+Other names of the income statement are; profit and loss statement, statement of income or statement of operations.

 Components of an Income Statement